thexant/BotReadme/TOS.md

 - The Bot, its code, and original content are our intellectual property
 - You may not copy, modify, or redistribute the Bot or its components
 - Helldivers 2 content belongs to Arrowhead Game Studios and Sony Interactive Entertainment
-- This bot is a fan project, made from passion for no personal or financial gain.
+- This bot is a fan project, made from passion for no personal or financial gain

 ### User Content
 - You retain rights to content you create using the Bot